 - 1.a Complainants have an opportunity for discussion of their concern with the appropriate member of staff who clarifies with the complainant the nature of the concern reassuring them that the school wants to hear about it.
 The member of staff may explain to the complainant how the situation happened.
-It can be helpful to identify at this point what sort of outcome the complainant is looking for. - 1.b If the member of staff first contacted cannot immediately deal with the matter, he/she makes a clear note of the date, name, contact address (email address) or phone number of the complainant and their child's name / tutor / year group - 1.c Any member of staff will know how to refer, if necessary, to the person with responsibility for the particular issue raised by the complainant.
+It can be helpful to identify at this point what sort of outcome the complainant is looking for. - 1.b If the member of staff first contacted cannot immediately deal with the matter, he/she makes a clear note of the date, name, contact address (email address) or phone number of the complainant. - 1.c Any member of staff will know how to refer, if necessary, to the person with responsibility for the particular issue raised by the complainant.
 She/he will check later to make sure the referral has been successful.
-At this point, the member of staff can seek advice from their Line Manager / SLT if deemed necessary. - 1.d On certain major issues, the SLT may decide to deal with concerns directly at this stage (escalation to Stage 2). - 1.e If the concern relates to the Principal, the complainant is advised to contact the Head of School.
+At this point, the member of staff can seek advice from the SLT if deemed necessary. - 1.d On certain major issues, the SLT may decide to deal with concerns directly at this stage (escalation to Stage 2). - 1.e If the concern relates to the Principal, the complainant is advised to contact the Head of School.
 He/she can be contacted through email (email address available from school office).

-- 1.f The member of staff dealing with the concern makes sure that the complainant is clear what action (if any) or monitoring of the situation has been agreed, putting this in writing only if this seems the best way of making things clear. -) - 1.g Where no satisfactory solution has been found within 20 days (staff responds within 3 days and resolves the complaint in the next 17 days), parents are asked if they wish their concern to be considered further.
+- 1.f The member of staff dealing with the concern makes sure that the complainant is clear what action (if any) or monitoring of the situation has been agreed, putting this in writing only if this seems the best way of making things clear. -) - 1.g Where no satisfactory solution has been found within 17 days (staff responds within 3 days and resolves the complaint in the next 14 days), parents are asked if they wish their concern to be considered further.
 If so they are given clear information, both orally and in writing about how to proceed and about any independent advice available to them.

-Stage 2: Referral/Directed To Head of Phase (members of SLT)
+Stage 2: Referral/Directed To SLT